jzeng-home/partFeatureAnalysisVLM/README.md

 # Part Feature Analysis / Labeling via VLM

 This directory hosts our pipeline for analyzing and labeling 3D part features using vision-language models (VLMs).
-The process involves:
+The process involves

 1. **Rendering 3D objects into eight views**
 2. **Generating five captions per view with OpenAI calls**